 Based on this assessment, the ERAC makes recommendations to the Minister about which expressions of interest should be progressed to the final method development stage.
-The Minister may also nominate priorities for the method development or variations outside of this expression of interest process.
+The Minister may also nominate priorities for method development or variations outside of this expression of interest process.

 Once priorities are set, the development of methods is a collaborative, iterative process between the method proponent and the department.